About the Bee-ginner's Beekeeping Course

 - And Much More!

-This apiculture course includes hands-on training on a number of important topics related to beekeeping, including assembling hives and opening and examining colonies.
+This apiculture course includes training on a number of important topics related to beekeeping, including assembling hives and opening and examining colonies.
 From disease and mite prevention and hive management to honey production, this class will cover everything you need to know to further your hobby or get your business off the ground!

 NOTE: In order to reserve your bees for the upcoming season, please contact your supplier as early as possible.
 A "Honey Bee Suppliers" list and a "Glossary of Terms" will be sent to you with your confirmation upon registering for this class.